Seager’s double keys 11th inning rally, Mariners top D-backs

 The Mariners are on a five-game winning streak and continued to make up ground in the AL playoff race.
 Seattle is just three games behind Boston for the final wild card spot after the Red Sox lost on Sunday.

 Arizona has lost eight of its past nine.
-Seattle improved to 14-4 in extra inning games.
+Seattle improved to 14-4 in extra inning games, continuing a trend of playing its best in big moments.

+“Heck of an effort by our guys,” Mariners manager Scott Servais said.
+“This team is so much fun.”

 Seattle’s J.P Crawford started the 11th on second base and then Mitch Haniger and Ty France drew back-to-back walks off Taylor Clarke (1-3), who threw just three strikes in 13 pitches.
 Seager ripped his bases-loaded double down the right-field line, followed by RBI singles from Abraham Toro and Tom Murphy.

 Jake Bauers added a two-run double and Haniger had an RBI single to complete the seven-run outburst.
 The Mariners sent 11 batters to the plate in the 11th.
-Yohan Ramirez (1-2) pitched a scoreless 10th for the win.
+Yohan Ramirez (1-2) pitched a scoreless 10th for his first MLB win, capping a stellar effort from Seattle’s bullpen.

+“I tried to stay calm and not allow the game to speed up,” Ramirez said.
+“Then I just attacked hitters and control what I can control.”

 Seager’s crucial double capped a stellar couple days for the veteran third baseman.
 He had two 3-run homers in Saturday’s win.